sourcegraph/sourcegraph-public-snapshot/doc/cli/references/batch/apply.md

     	Workspace mode to use ("auto", "bind", or "volume") (default "auto")

-'src batch apply' is used to apply a batch spec on a Sourcegraph instance, creating or updating the described batch change if necessary~
+'src batch apply' is used to apply a batch spec on a Sourcegraph instance, creating or updating the described batch change if necessary.

 Usage: